shahid1330/Driver-Monitoring-System/README.md

 The developed driver monitoring system aims to enhance road safety by addressing two critical causes of traffic accidents—drowsiness and alcohol consumption.
 By leveraging ML and IoT, this project provides a proactive solution to reduce accident rates and save lives.

+## Contribution
+Contributions are welcome!
+If you have any suggestions, bug fixes, or feature enhancements, feel free to submit a pull request.

 ---

 For more details, refer to the full project report by Mohammad Shahid Raza from Amity University, Ranchi.